kilyas85/analog-cmos-ota-design/README.md

 *Transistor-level implementation of the fully differential two-stage OTA with common-mode feedback and frequency compensation.*

-The first stage uses a differential NMOS architecture with a tail-current source to improve common-mode rejection.
-The second stage provides the fully differential outputs.
-Miller RC compensation is applied between the stages to improve stability, using a compensation capacitor and resistor to shape the frequency response.
+The first stage uses a differential NMOS architecture with a tail-current source, while the second stage provides the fully differential outputs.
+Miller RC compensation is applied between the stages to shape the frequency response and improve stability.

-The output common-mode voltage is sensed through the CMFB network and compared with a reference common-mode voltage.
-The resulting feedback signal adjusts the second-stage bias to stabilize the output common-mode level.
-The implemented common-mode reference can be tuned from approximately 0.40 V to 0.75 V.
+The CMFB network senses the output common-mode level and adjusts the second-stage bias to regulate the outputs around the selected common-mode reference.
+The implemented output common-mode reference can be tuned from approximately 0.40 V to 0.75 V.

 #### Simulation Testbench